marcilino-adel/chess_project/README.md

   + This implies the use of complex algorithms to set the difficulty level of the computer.
 + CrazyHouse game mode:
   + This is a game mode were captured pieces can be brought back by the player that made the capturing.
++ Stockfish Implementation:
+  + We want to add the Stockfish API, to further enhance our game